Chimney sweeps' carcinoma: Sir Percivall Pott

 Sir Percivall Pott (6 January 1714 – 22 December 1788) London, England) was an English surgeon, one of the founders of orthopedy, and the first scientist to demonstrate that a cancer may be caused by an environmental carcinogen.
 In 1765 he was elected Master of the Company of Surgeons, the forerunner of the Royal College of Surgeons.
-It was in 1775 that Pott found an association between exposure to soot and a high incidence of chimney sweeps' carcinoma, a scrotal cancer (later found to be squamous cell carcinoma) in chimney sweeps.
+It was in 1775 that Pott found an association between exposure to soot and a high incidence of chimney sweeps' carcinoma in chimney sweeps.
 This was the first occupational link to cancer, and Pott was the first person to demonstrate that a malignancy could be caused by an environmental carcinogen.
 Pott's early investigations contributed to the science of epidemiology and the Chimney Sweepers Act 1788.

 Pott describes chimney sweeps' carcinoma thus:It is a disease which always makes it first attack on the inferior part of the scrotum where it produces a superficial, painful ragged ill-looking sore with hard rising edges.....in no great length of time it pervades the skin, dartos and the membranes of the scrotum, and seizes the testicle, which it inlarges[sic], hardens and renders truly and thoroughly distempered.
 Whence it makes its way up the spermatic process into the abdomen.

 He comments on the life of the boys:

 The fate of these people seems peculiarly hard … they are treated with great brutality … they are thrust up narrow and sometimes hot chimnies[sic], where they are bruised burned and almost suffocated; and when they get to puberty they become … liable to a most noisome, painful and fatal disease.

 The suspected carcinogen was coal tar, and possibly arsenic.

 Diagnosis

-Diagnosis is by biopsy of the scrotal lesion.
+Diagnosis of scrotal carcinoma is by biopsy of the scrotal lesion.
 There are several different tests involved in staging, including MRI of the scrotum and abdominopelviscrotal ultrasound.
 Ray and Whitmore proposed a staging system based on the level of metastasis.
 It is the most commonly used system.

 There are four stages of the cancer, listed as Stage A through to Stage D. Under Stage A there are two substages, Stage A1 and Stage A2.
 Stage A1 is when the disease is localized in the scrotum.
 Stage A2 is when the disease moves to surrounding areas, including the penis, testis, pubic bone, and perineum.
 During Stage B, the disease metastasizes regionally.
 At this point in the disease, the cancer and/or tumor is resectable.
-At Stage C, the disease further metastasizes, however, at this point is it no longer resectable.
+At Stage C, the disease further metastasizes; however, at this point is it no longer resectable.
 Distant metastasis occurs during Stage D of the disease.
 At this point, it moves past the regional nodes, which is rare.